-The advantage of negative-stiffness isolators is they achieve a high level of isolation in multiple directions.
-These isolators have the flexibility of custom% tailoring resonant frequencies to 0.5 Hz vertically and horizontally (with some versions at 1.5 Hz horizontally).
-Note that for an isolation system with a 0.5 Hz natural frequency, isolation begins at 0.7 Hz and improves with increase in the vibration frequency.
-The natural frequency is more commonly used to describe the system performance.
+What is very advantageous about Negative-Stiffness isolators is that they achieve a high level of isolation in multiple directions.
+These isolators have the flexibility of custom tailoring resonant frequencies to 0.5 Hz\ vertically and horizontally (with some versions at 1.5 Hz horizontally).

+(\Note that for an isolation system with a 0.5 Hz natural frequency, isolation begins at 0.7 Hz and improves with increase in the vibration frequency.
+The natural frequency is more commonly used to describe the system performance.)

-"Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a negative-stiffness mechanism," said Dr. David Platus, inventor of negative-stiffness isolators, and President and Founder of Minus K Technology.
-"Net vertical stiffness is made very low without affecting the static load-supporting capability of the spring.
+"Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a Negative-Stiffness mechanism," said Dr. David Platus, inventor of Negative-Stiffness isolators, and President and Founder of Minus K Technology.
+"The net vertical stiffness is made very low without affecting the static loadsupporting capability of the spring.
 Beam-columns connected in series with the vertical-motion isolator provide horizontal-motion isolation.
 A beam-column behaves as a spring combined with a negative-stiffness mechanism.
-The result is a compact passive isolator capable of exceptionally low vertical and horizontal natural frequencies and high internal structural frequencies."
+The result is a compact passive isolator capable of very low vertical and horizontal natural frequencies and high internal structural frequencies."